StaymanHou/problem_solving_algorithm/3_identify_problem.md

 ## Something not working as expected

+Why?
+What are the possible causes?
+How to verify or rule out?
+Don't jump to fix too quickly.

+More in ch 5

 ## Develop something new

+Why?
+Can we not do it?
+(Lean) Can we solve another simpler problem?

 ## Other type

 ## When to stop?

+Usually one or two levels deeper can be enough.

+short term vs long term

 # Clarify Objectives

 ## Desired Input and Output

+lo-fi, hi-fi, prototype, etc

+ROI (1/10)

 ### solve it to what extend?

+2/5/3 principles

 ## not always need to solve the root problem